 Learning by Expressing: Students thrive as writers when they share their passions.
 By giving students the space to write about preexisting knowledge and expertise, I strive to validate their wholeness and encourage self-autonomy as writers (Murray).
 I encourage my students to use writing as a tool for expression and exploration.

 My teaching philosophy reflects a moment within an ever-evolving cycle of praxis (Freire).
 As I challenge my students to reflect on their knowledge in my classroom, I also reflect on my shortcomings as a teacher and my position within a systematically racism-embedded country.
-A pedagogical ethic of love requires humility and self-examination to move past educational transaction and toward mutual recognition of student wholeness and personal transformation (Hooks).
+A pedagogical ethic of love requires humility and self-examination to move past educational transaction and toward mutual recognition of student wholeness and personal transformation (Bell Hooks).
 While I strive to leave a transformative impact on my students, I also prioritize their feedback and experiences when revising my teaching praxis.